 The render has most likely been applied to the external wall in order to try to add additional support to the wall and cover deterioration to the masonry beneath.
 However, as the render cracks it will allow moisture to penetrate the wall and increase the rate at which it deteriorates.

 Our advice to the client was therefore to appoint a stone masonry contractor to remove sections of the render and sections of the stonewall so that the void between the inner and outer skins of the wall can be inspected.
 We are hopeful that bonding stones and through stones can be retrospectively installed at various points in order to sufficiently tie the walls back together and prevent further movement in the future.
 Alternatively metal ties can be installed, and this will most likely be cheaper.
 We would also recommend that the client has the property re-rendered using a lime based render which is both breathable and flexible and should prevent cracking from returning.
+All our Level 3 Building Survey reports come with advice and costings for repairs to any defects we find with a property during a survey.

 By Daniel Hickman – AssocRICS